Lacrymology/states/ntp/doc/metrics.rst

 ntpd.poll
 ~~~~~~~~~

-How often :doc:`/ntp/doc/index` queries remote time servers in seconds, value
+How often :doc:`index` queries remote time servers in seconds, value
-always is power of ``2``. :doc:`/ntp/doc/index` will adjust this value itself,
+always is power of ``2``. :doc:`index` will adjust this value itself,
 value will range from ``minpoll`` (default ``6``. ``2^6 = 64`` seconds) to
 ``maxpoll`` (default ``10``, ``2^10 = 1024`` seconds).